Exporting to Panama

 Promoting electrical mobility

-The government is proposing a new regulatory frame to incentivise electrical mobility in Panama, currently there are almost 1 million vehicles in the country.
-The government want to renovate its fleet as well as public buses with an electric vehicle alternative.
+The government is proposing a new regulatory frame to incentivise electrical mobility in Panama.
+Currently there are almost 1 million vehicles in the country.
+The government wants to renovate its fleet, as well as public buses, with electric vehicle alternatives.
+It has committed to increase the number of battery electric buses on the roads to as much as 35% by 2030.

 -